Tooker, George, b. 1920

 Active in New York, N.Y.; Vt.

-Biographical/Historical Note: George Tooker (1920-2011) was a painter and printmaker in Hartland, Vt.
+Biographical/Historical Note: George Tooker (1920-2011) was a painter based in Hartland, Vermont and New York, New York.

 How to Use this Collection